notuntoward/obsidian-multi-tab/README.md

 This plugin allows you to select and manage multiple tabs in Obsidian.

+## Usage Guide

+Once you have installed the plugin from the Obsidian Community Plugins store, you can manage multiple tabs using the following methods:

+### Selecting Tabs

+You can select multiple tabs in the same way you would select multiple files in your operating system:

+-   **Ctrl+Click:** Hold down the `Ctrl` key (or `Cmd` on macOS) and click on any tab to add it to your selection.
+Click a selected tab again to deselect it.
+-   **Shift+Click:** Select a tab, then hold down the `Shift` key and click another tab to select all the tabs in between.

+Selected tabs will be highlighted, making them easy to identify.

+### Running Commands on Selected Tabs

+After selecting your desired tabs, open the Obsidian Command Palette (`Ctrl+P` or `Cmd+P`) and search for "Multi Tab" to see the available commands.
+You can perform the following actions on all selected tabs at once:

+-   **Add Property to Selected Tabs**
+-   **Remove Property from Selected Tabs**
+-   **Add Tag to Selected Tabs**
+-   **Remove Tag from Selected Tabs**
+-   **Rename Tag in Selected Tabs**

+You can also run these commands on **all open tabs** in the current window.

 ## Development

 To get started with development, you'll need to configure your local vault paths.